Select Page

 Q: How much will courses cost?

 A: Tuition is based upon the number of credit hours for a particular course.
 Courses may be 2, 3, 4 or 5 credits.
-The per-credit tuition amount is determined by the University of Wisconsin System and changes annually.
-CAPP students pay one half the per credit tuition rate.
+The per-credit tuition amount is determined by the University of Wisconsin System and changes annually but is never more than half of the on-campus tuition cost.
 Each school district establishes its own policy relative to student payment of tuition and books.

 Tuition Cost Information